petsc/petsc/doc/faq/index.rst

 linking PETSc on your machine's ``/tmp`` disk or similar local disk, rather than over the network will be much faster.

-How Does PETSc's ``-help`` Option Work?
-Why Is It Different For Different Programs?
+How does PETSc's ``-help`` option work?
+Why is it different for different programs?
 -----------------------------------------------------------------------------------

 There are 2 ways in which one interacts with the options database: